Thyroid

 How to do it:

-• Lie on your back with your knees bent and feet flat on the floor, hip-width apart.
+• Lie on your back with knees bent and feet flat on the floor.

-• Hold for 20-30 seconds, then gently release.
+• Hold for 20–30 seconds, then release gently.

-7. Kapalbhati (Breath of Fire)
+7. Kapalbhati (Breath Practice)

 How to do it:

-• Sit comfortably with your spine straight.
+• Sit comfortably with the spine straight.

 8. Trikonasana (Triangle Pose)